GPR case study: How we used GPR survey methods to investigate and survey Platforms 1-8 and the concourse area of Paddington Station.

-GPR survey method
+Station platform survey method

-The different penetration depths and resolution required, as well as the large area to be scanned made this survey ideal for a multi-channel GPR survey.
-By using a custom-built multichannel system based on the GSSI SIR-30, we were able to scan with multiple antennas, including different frequencies (an array of 2 900MHz and 2 400MHz antennas was used), to collect all the required GPR data with a single pass.
+The different penetration depths and resolutions required, as well as the large area to be scanned, made this survey ideal for a multi-channel GPR survey.
+By using a custom-built multichannel system based on the GSSI SIR-30, we were able to scan with multiple antennas, including different frequencies (an array of two 900 MHz and two 400 MHz antennas was used), to collect all the required GPR data with a single pass.
 The area was scanned on a 0.5 m orthogonal grid to provide detailed coverage.